XOR-LIFE/node-production/README.md

   location / {
       proxy_pass http://localhost:3000/;
-      proxy_buffering off;
-      proxy_set_header X-Real-IP $remote_addr;

   }
 }

 server {
- server_name www.betdeer.com 168.235.108.88;
+ server_name www.example.com 168.235.108.88;
  return 301 http://example.com$request_uri;
 }
 ```

-The `proxy_pas`s directive is what makes this configuration a reverse proxy.
+The `proxy_pass` directive is what makes this configuration a reverse proxy.
 It specifies that all requests which match the location block (in this case the root `/` path) should be forwarded to port `3000` on `localhost`, where the Node.js app is running.

 3. Disable or delete the default Welcome to NGINX page.
 ```